arras-energy/static-website/README.md

 # Arras Energy - Public Website
 This is the public website for commerical release of Arras Energy, formerly known as HiPAS GridLab-D.

 Arras Energy is a robust open-source simulation platform designed to address the evolving challenges of electricity distribution power systems in the context of smart grids and renewable energy integration.
 This platform serves as a valuable tool for utilities, researchers, and technology vendors, enabling them to develop, refine, and deploy advanced solutions in the domain of smart-grid technologies and renewable energy integration.

-Feel free to add and edit content to this website.
+Feel free to add and edit content to this website!
 ________

 **Home Page**